IBM/watsonx-data-introduction/docs/wxd-infrastructure.md

 Watsonx.data is a unified analytics repository, and it starts like most data management solutions with storage.
 The most pervasive storage solution in the marketplace is object store.
 There are several solutions in the marketplace providing low cost, unlimited scalability, extreme durability, and high throughput.

 The Developer edition of watsonx.data uses MinIO as an S3-complaint object store.
 The bucket `hive-bucket` resides in MinIO storage and is cataloged in watsonx.data.
-There are two additional buckets, `iceberg-bucket` used to store Iceberg tables, and another `wxd-system`, used for control information.
+There are three additional buckets, `iceberg-bucket` used to store Iceberg tables, `wxd-system` used for control information, and `wxd-milvus` for Milvus vector database storage.

 There are three tabs in the bucket details pane: